CurtisTD/KeystrokeOptimization/README.md

 # Keystroke Optimization
+A group project from Biometric Authorization - USF Fall 2019

 Optimizing a Keystroke Biometrics System

-A group project from Biometric Authorization - Fall 2019